and so, up pops another billet-doux from my upload daemon:

 The following information was provided by our fellow contributor:

-Name of contribution: siunitx
+Name of contribution: tikz-timing

-Author's name: Joseph Wright
+Author's name: Martin Scharrer

-Location on CTAN: /macros/latex/contrib/siunitx
+Location on CTAN: /graphics/pgf/contrib/tikz-timing/

 License type: lppl